What do we hope to achieve?

 -

-Identify the best available routes to maintain movement for wildlife and ecological processes through an integrated network of connectivity pathways that increase the prospects of habitat resilience for the broadest possible range of native species.
+Enhance Wildlife Connectivity: by identifying the best available routes to maintain pathways of wildlife movement and enhance ecosystem resilience for the broadest possible range of native species.

 -